filsan-1/kidfitt/README.md

-Got it!
-If you're also using `requirements.txt`, `collectstatic`, and `migrate` for a Django application (or any Python web app that requires migrations and static files handling), let's update your README to include those steps and other important instructions.

-Here’s a revised README that includes the `requirements.txt`, `collectstatic`, and `migrate` steps:

 ---

 # KidFitt

-KidFitt is a Python-based web application that aims to [describe the app's purpose or functionality].
+KidFitt is a Python-based web application that aims to help parents check and monitor there kids eating habit ].
 This app uses SQLite as the database and Docker for containerization.
 It follows the common Django workflow for setting up and managing static files and database migrations.

 ## Prerequisites